A short answer up front

 What MCP looks like at the process layer

-The Model Context Protocol is a transport, not a sandbox.
-The host (Claude Code, Cursor, Cline, Continue, Claude Desktop) launches each configured server as a child process and talks to it over stdio or HTTP.
-From the OS's point of view, an MCP server is just another binary you decided to run.
+The host (Claude Code, Cursor, Cline, Continue, Claude Desktop) starts each MCP server as a child process.
+The two sides talk over stdio or HTTP.
+From the operating system's view, an MCP server is just another binary you chose to run.

 $ ps -ef | grep mcp